-It is common to feel overwhelmed when going into your first Two Week Detox Program.
+It is common to feel overwhelmed when going into your first 2-Week Detox Program.
 It may seem like a lot of work, especially if you are not much of a chef and enjoy eating out.
-Luckily, there are wide variety of healthy and nutritious foods to choose from that you can enjoy while cleansing your body back to optimum health.
+Luckily, there are a wide variety of healthy and nutritious foods to choose from that you can enjoy while cleansing your body back to optimal health.

 Detoxing is not synonymous with fasting.
-Dr. Nuzum is an advocate for using food as medicine to help your body heal and use its natural biological processes working from the inside out.
+I am an advocate for using food as medicine to help your body heal and use its natural biological processes working from the inside out.
 When selecting your detox foods, choose fresh organic items as locally sourced as possible.

-Animal proteins, legumes, seeds, nuts and grains are all excellent sources of protein while detoxifying your body.
-Dr. Nuzum recommends limiting protein to four to six ounces three times a day and not always sourcing it from animals.
-Seeds, nuts, quinoa and legumes are excellent vegetarian options for protein sources.
-Avoid highly processed meats, soy products and peanuts when possible.
+Animal proteins, legumes, seeds, nuts, and grains are all excellent sources of protein while detoxifying your body.
+I recommend limiting protein to four to six ounces three times a day and not always sourcing it from animals.
+Seeds, nuts, quinoa, and legumes are excellent vegetarian options for protein sources.
+Avoid highly-processed meats, soy products, and peanuts when possible.

-Although limited, dairy and cheese is acceptable while on the detox program.
+Although limited, dairy and cheese are acceptable during the detox program.
 Raw and unpasteurized are best because they have active enzymes that will not clog the liver, as pasteurized dairy products do.
 You will want to keep your raw dairy intake to a minimum or avoid it altogether.
-If you are a cheese addict, you can have raw mozzarella, cottage cheese or goat cheese every three days but limit it to two to three tablespoons per meal.
-If you are dealing with a chronic illness or a inflammatory process, avoidance of dairy altogether is advised.
+If you are a cheese addict, you can have raw mozzarella, cottage cheese, or goat cheese every three days but limit it to two to three tablespoons per meal.
+If you are dealing with a chronic illness or an inflammatory process, avoiding dairy altogether is advised.

 Colors of the Rainbow

-Any and all vegetables are going to be welcomed on this detox.
-When you sit down to a meal, the more variety in color on your plate, the better.
-Dr. Nuzum recommends that 60% of your meals are vegetables and of that 50% be eaten raw.
-Some of our favorites are broccoli sprouts, asparagus, artichokes and beets due to their powerful detoxifying properties.
+All vegetables are welcomed on this detox.
+When you sit down to a meal the more variety in color on your plate the better.
+It's best to have 60% of your meals be vegetables and of that 50% be eaten raw.
+Some of our favorites are broccoli, sprouts, asparagus, artichokes, and beets due to their powerful detoxifying properties.

-All herbs and spices are welcome on this journey for vitality for life!
-Just because you are actively detoxing your body doesn’t mean that your food needs to be lacking in flavor.
-However, do avoid adding seasonings that have added salt, MSG, or sugar..
+All herbs and spices are welcome on this journey to optimal health!
+Just because you are actively detoxing your body doesn’t mean that your food needs to lack flavor.
+However, do avoid adding seasonings that have added salt, MSG, or sugar.

 You cannot go wrong with adding fresh herbs to your meals, or even to your smoothies.
-Parsley and cilantro are powerful additions to any meal that aids in detoxifying the body of heavy metals, chemical waste and removes toxic build up in the kidneys.
-Consider adding a windowsill herb garden for ease of access to fresh delicious herbs year round.
+Parsley and cilantro are powerful additions to any meal that aids in detoxifying the body of heavy metals, chemical waste and removing toxic build-up in the kidneys.
+Consider adding a windowsill herb garden for ease of access to delicious fresh herbs year-round.